 Table 2 shows that Chanchaga were of opinion that fertilizer is the highest with agricultural pollutants of 11.11 % flowed by irrigation farming with 8,64% after which is manure spreading with 2.05% and bush burning with 1.20%.
-Shakka community said irrigation farming practice is the highest with 6.20%, followed by fertilizer application, after which is 3.30% and bush burning with least of 2.10%..Gada were of opinion that fertilizer is the highest with 8.20% followed by manure spreading with 6.20% and bush burning with least of 2.9%...Kakakpengi community also said fertilizer is the major contribution of agricultural pollutants with 6.20% followed by manure spreading and irrigation with equal value of 5.80% and with least value of 0.70%.
+Shakka community said irrigation farming practice is the highest with 6.20%, followed by fertilizer application, after which is 3.30% and bush burning with least of 2.10%..Gada were of opinion that fertilizer is the highest with 8.20% followed by manure spreading with 6.20% and bush burning with least of 2.9%..Kakakpengi community also said fertilizer is the major contribution of agricultural pollutants with 6.20% followed by manure spreading and irrigation with equal value of 5.80% and with least value of 0.70%.
 Bosati-Bororo were pinion that fertilizer application is the major inflow of agricultural pollutants with 9.9% followed by manure spreading with 4.00%, after which is irrigation farming practice and bush burning with least value of 1.60%.

 The study reveals that fertilizer application and other modern agrochemicals used on farm land are the major agricultural pollutants and bush burning is the least inflow into the study area.
 This is because the occupation of people living along the river is dominantly farming business.
-This is because the occupation of property and the fortility of population growth which exerts The increasing rate of anti-opogetic described is as a result of population growth which exerts pressure on natural environment degrading the fertility of land.
-It is because of the pressure on the land that give rise to the need of fertilizer application and other agrochemical for improve the land the river. the land of farm produces, which create adverse environmental effect on aquatic lives and the yleiu on the river.
+The increasing rate of anthropogenic activities is as a result of population growth which exerts pressure on natural environment degrading the fertility of land.
+It is because of the pressure on the land that give rise to the need of fertilizer application and other agrochemical for improve yield of farm produces, which create adverse environmental effect on aquatic lives and the communities along the river.

 Urban Waste Water

-Urbanization areas along River Chanchaga include Chanchaga Town, Korokpa, and Talba farm Urbanization areas along, and Talba farm Urbanization also have a profound influence on Areathat have impact on hydrologic regime of catchment but also have a profound influence on Areathat have impact on hydrologic regime of catchment but also have a profound influence on Areathat have impact on the quality of surface water runoff.
-Consequently, urbanization also alter water quality in the quality of surface runoff, cleanliness of the air and then transports in the the quality of surface runoff, cleanliness of the air and then transports variety of study area, rainfalls, surface runoff, cleanliness of the air and then transports variety of study area, rainfalls, surface runoff, cleanliness of the air and then transports variety of study area, raintain, study area, raintain, and then transports varies materials of chemical and biological origins to the nearest water body (River Chanchaga).
+Urbanization areas along River Chanchaga include Chanchaga Town, Korokpa, and Talba farm Areathat have impact on hydrologic regime of catchment but also have a profound influence on the quality of surface water runoff.
+Consequently, urbanization also alter water quality in the study area, rainfalls, surface runoff, cleanliness of the air and then transports variety of materials of chemical and biological origins to the nearest water body (River Chanchaga).

-These contaminants cause detrimental impact on aquatic organisms and altered the These containing and altered the characteristics of the ecosystem.
-This ends up in River Chanchaga and changes natural state of characteristics of the ecosystem.
-This ends up in River Chanchaga and changes natural state of characteristics of the aquatic environmental light industries/factories, construction, demolition activities, erosion street surface, light industries/factories, construction, demolition activities, erosion materials, vegetation input, litter, spills and erosion found around site D (under Chanchaga Town Bridge) to site G (under Gada Bridge along Minna-Bida road) as presented in Plate I and Figure 2.
+These contaminants cause detrimental impact on aquatic organisms and altered the characteristics of the ecosystem.
+This ends up in River Chanchaga and changes natural state of aquatic environment.
+The pollutants source in urban area that contaminate the study area is from street surface, light industries/factories, construction, demolition activities, erosion materials, vegetation input, litter, spills and erosion found around site D (under Chanchaga Town Bridge) to site G (under Gada Bridge along Minna-Bida road) as presented in Plate I and Figure 2.